World Congress of Philosophy

 The World Congress of Philosophy (originally known as the International Congress of Philosophy) is a global meeting of philosophers held every five years under the auspices of the International Federation of Philosophical Societies (FISP).
 First organized in 1900, these events became firmly established after the Second World War.
 Each World Congress is sponsored by one of the member societies in a different country, which assumes responsibility for the organization of that Congress.
 The purpose of these events is to contribute to the development of professional relations between philosophers of all countries, promote philosophical education, and contribute to the impact of philosophical knowledge on global problems.
 The 24th World Congress of Philosophy was held in Beijing in August 2018.
-The 25th World Congress of Philosophy will take place in Rome in 2024.
+The 25th World Congress of Philosophy took place in Rome in August 2024.

 List of congresses

 Overview

 The first International Congress of Philosophy was held in Paris in 1900 on the occasion of the Universal Exhibition.
 Among the participants were Henri Bergson, Maurice Blondel, Moritz Cantor, Louis Couturat, Henri Poincaré, Giuseppe Peano and Bertrand Russell.
 The second International Congress took place in Geneva in 1904; the third was held in Heidelberg in 1908 (with Josiah Royce, Wilhelm Windelband and Benedetto Croce).
 The First World War interrupted the sequence of these events after the 4th International Congress in Bologna in 1911.

 Thereafter these congresses were held in Naples (1924), Cambridge, US (1926), Oxford, UK (1930), Prague (1934), and Paris (1937).
 The next International Congress of Philosophy was held in 1948, and these events have been held every five years under FISP sponsorship ever since.
 Recent congresses have taken place in Brighton (1988), Moscow (1993), Boston (1998), Istanbul (2003), Seoul (2008), and Athens (2013).
 The event became known as the World Congress of Philosophy in 1973.